MicrosoftDocs/msteams-docs/msteams-platform/samples/deploy-collaboration-control-in-teams.md

      :::image type="content" source="../assets/images/Collaboration control/settings-defnition.png" alt-text="Setting definition" border="true":::

  1. Search for and select **Hide the navbar** from the list of settings definitions.
 This will hide the left navigation in your application.
-Do not enable this feature if your app has multiple navigation items you want the user to leverage.
+Don't enable this feature if your app has multiple navigation items you want the user to use.

      :::image type="content" source="../assets/images/Collaboration control/hide-the-nav-bar.png" alt-text="Hide the nav bar" border="true":::